Removing Carpet from Stairs

 - electric sander

-- oil bases primer (waterbased primer doesn’t cover the kots in the imperfect cheap wood)
+- oil-based primer (water-based primer doesn’t cover the knots in the imperfect cheap wood)

 - paint brushes